CompTIA Security+ Exam Notes

 MX: Mail Exchanger.
 This is used for an email server.

 NS: Name Server.
-Provides a list of the authoritative DNS servers responsible for the domain that you are trying to query.
+Provides a list of the authoritative DNS servers responsible for the domain you are trying to query.

 PTR: Pointer.
-This is a reverse record, it resolves IPv4 or IPv6 addresses to domain names.
+This is a reverse record; it resolves IPv4 or IPv6 addresses to domain names.

 SOA: Start of Authority.
 Keeps track of all of the DNS changes to help with replication.